Economy of Albania: Energy

 The Fierza Reservoir was formed as a result of the construction of the Fierza Hydroelectric Power Station in 1978.

 Albania is one of only two countries in the world (along with Paraguay) whose entire electricity production is dependent on hydroelectric power.
 In 2021 electricity consumed was 6,51 billion kWh with 5.31 billion kWh produced, the rest imported.

-In December 2023 work began on a new 400kV interconnecter between Albania and North Macedonia to improve the integration of Albania into the regional power system.
+In December 2023 work commenced on a new 400 kV interconnector between Albania and North Macedonia, designed to enhance cross-border connectivity and better integrate Albania into the regional electricity network.

 Hydroelectric power stations include the Fierza, Koman, and Vau i Dejës plants, as well as the planned Skavica dam, on the Drin river and Banjë and Moglicë plants on the Devoll river.
 The latter two were planned to increase electricity production in Albania by almost 17%.

 In December 2023 a 140 MW solar park, covering 200 hectares of land at Karavasta, operated by Voltalia SA, began operations.

 An auction in 2023 awarded 222.48 MW of onshore wind.